-A higher percentage of surveyed urban MSMEs reported using digital tools for business purposes than surveyed suburban and surveyed rural MSMEs, whose most cited difficulties were internet connectivity
+A higher percentage of urban MSMEs reported using digital tools than suburban and rural MSMEs, whose most cited difficulties were internet connectivity

-According to survey results, a higher percentage of surveyed MSMEs in urban areas used digital tools for business purposes compared to surveyed MSMEs in suburban and rural areas.
-For example, 78 percent of surveyed urban-based MSMEs used digital tools for business purposes in the past 30 days, while 72 percent of surveyed MSMEs in rural areas and 70 percent of surveyed MSMEs in suburban areas used them in the same time period.xvi These findings about the urban-suburban-rural digital divide align with existing research, such as a 2019 World Bank report that found that 62 percent of Indonesians in urban areas were connected to the internet, compared to 36 percent in rural areas.19 However, our survey results did capture a much higher percentage of surveyed rural MSMEs as being online than the 2019 World Bank report, suggesting progress is underway in closing the usage gap.
+According to survey results, a higher percentage of MSMEs in urban areas used digital tools for business purposes compared to MSMEs in suburban and rural areas.
+For example, 78 percent of urban based MSMEs used digital tools for business purposes in the past 30 days, while 72 percent of MSMEs in rural areas and 70 percent of MSMEs in suburban areas used them in the same time period.xi These findings about the urban-suburban-rural digital divide align with existing research, such as a 2019 World Bank report that found that 62 percent of Indonesians in urban areas were connected to the internet, compared to 36 percent in rural areas.
+However, our survey results did capture a much higher percentage of rural MSMEs as being online than the 2019 World Bank report, suggesting progress is underway in closing the usage gap.

-In addition, our survey results found that surveyed urban and suburban MSMEs increased their usage of digital tools for business purposes during the COVID-19 pandemic, but usage has since slightly declined.
-More specifically, 75 percent of surveyed MSMEs in urban areas had ever used digital tools for business purposes prior to the COVID-19 pandemic, increasing to 79 percent in the past year during COVID-19, but decreasing to 78 percent in the past 30 days.xvii While 69 percent of surveyed MSMEs in suburban areas had ever used digital tools for business purposes prior to the COVID-19 pandemic, increasing to 73 percent in the past year during COVID-19, and decreasing to 70 percent in the past 30 days.xviii
+In addition, our survey results found that urban and suburban MSMEs increased their usage of digital tools for business purposes during the COVID-19 pandemic, but usage has since slightly declined.
+More specifically, 75 percent of MSMEs in urban areas had ever used digital tools for business purposes prior to the COVID-19 pandemic, increasing to 79 percent in the past year during the pandemic, but decreasing to 78 percent in the past 30 days.xii While 69 percent of MSMEs in suburban areas had ever used digital tools for business purposes prior to the COVID-19 pandemic, increasing to 73 percent in the past year during the pandemic, and decreasing to 70 percent in the past 30 days.xii

-In addition, our survey results showed that the barriers surveyed urban and rural MSMEs reported facing differed.
-For example, more surveyed rural MSMEs reported that poor to internet connectivity was a difficulty their business faced compared to surveyed urban MSMEs.
-Specifically, 57 percent of surveyed MSMEs in rural areas listed this as a challenge (the most frequent response) while only 30 percent of surveyed urban-based MSMEs reported this was a challenge (the third-most frequent response).xix These findings suggest that it is important for public, private, and development sector stakeholders to continue improving internet access throughout the country, with a focus on connectivity and accessibility for rural MSMEs.
+In addition, our survey results showed that the barriers urban and rural MSMEs reported facing differed.
+For example, more rul MSMEs reported that poor to internet connectivity was a difficulty their business faced compared to urban MSMEs.
+Specifically, 57 percent of MSMEs in rural areas listed this as a challenge (the most frequent response) while only 30 percent of urban based MSMEs reported this was a challenge (the third most frequent response).xiv These findings suggest that it is important for public, private, and development sector stakeholders to continue improving internet access throughout the country, with a focus on connectivity and accessibility for rural MSMEs.

-Not statistically significant per Chi-squared test of independence, adjusted p > 0.05.

-Difference between digital tool use prior to COVID-19 and digital tool use in the past year is not statistically significant per Chi-squared goodness of fit test, xvii adjusted p > 0.05.
+xi Not statistically significant per Chi squared test of independence, adjusted p > 0.05 xii Difference between digital tool use prior to COVID-19 and digital tool use in the past year is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.
 Difference between digital tool use in the past 30 days and digital tool use in the past year is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.

-XVIII Difference between digital tool use prior to COVID-19 and digital tool use in the past year is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.
+xiii Difference between digital tool use prior to COVID-19 and digital tool use in the past year is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.
 Difference between digital tool use in the past 30 days and digital tool use in the past year is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.

-Statistically significant per Chi-squared test of independence, adjusted p < 0.05.
+xiv Statistically significant per Chi squared test of independence, adjusted p < 0.05

-A higher percentage of surveyed online MSMEs reported using Facebook apps than other digital tools to conduct various business activities about which they were asked...
+A higher percentage of online MSMEs reported using Facebook apps than other digital tools to conduct each business activity...

-...And a higher percentage of surveyed online MSMEs stated that Facebook apps were important for each business activity about which they were asked than other digital tools...
+...And a higher percentage of online MSMEs stated that Facebook apps were important for each business activity than other digital tools...